Ethereum Tokens

 Part 2, task 1: NFT images

 You will be creating three images for NFTs for this assignment.
-The images should be uploaded to the URL provided on the Canvas landing page.
+The images should be uploaded to the URL provided in the blockchain explorer’s links section.
 Note that you can upload a file into that folder, but once uploaded you can not edit it or delete it – this was done to mirror the fact that you can’t delete images from the Internet once they are placed on the web.
 Only those in this course can view those files – but that means anybody in the course can view it.

 All image file names should start with your userid and an underscore: mst3k_foo.jpg.
 You will need three such images.
 As long as the file name starts with your userid and an underscore, we don’t really care what (appropriate) alphanumeric string the rest of the file name is.
 Only JPEG (.jpg), PNG (.png), and WEBP (.webp) images, please.